 If you have ever researched plugins, you will fund thousands of options out there.
 But, how do you know which ones you should have and those you do not need?

 The websites and lists can be overwhelming.
-Not only that, but how do you know if they really work or not?
-Let me be break this down for you.
+Not only that, but how do you know if they work or not?
+Let me break this down for you.

 WHAT IS A PLUGIN?

-A plugin is software that contains additional functions.
+A plugin is a code that contains additional functions.
 They are added to your WordPress website.
 These plugins can add new features to your site or add additional functionality.

-The reason they work is that they are written in the correct php programming language, and that allows them to work well with WordPress.
+They work because they are written in the correct PHP programming language, which allows them to work well with WordPress.

-Plugins allow you to add features to your site without having to know how to write a single line of code.
+Plugins allow you to add features to your site without knowing how to write a single line of code.

 WordPress has a directory filled with thousands of plugins.
 You can search to find the plugin you want so you can add it to your site.

-If you see a function on a website, you can email the owner and ask them which plugin they use.
-You may also find people talking about plugins in various Facebook groups.
+If you see a function on a website, you can e-mail the owner and ask them which plugin they use.
+You may also find people talking about them in various Facebook groups.

-Plugins are everywhere, but you don’t want to just use one without first researching it.
+They are everywhere, but you don’t want to use one without first researching it.
 Not all work well.
-Read the reviews and check to ensure the version of WordPress you run is compatible with the plugin.
+Read the reviews and check to ensure the version of WordPress you run is compatible.

 CAN YOU HAVE TOO MANY PLUGINS?